-Hurricane hits Carolinas, governor warns 'it's going to get worse'
+Mother and child killed as Florence swamps Carolinas

 The NWS predicted Florence could drop up to eight months’ worth of rain in two or three days.

-Authorities in New Bern said more than 100 people had to be saved from floods and that the downtown area was underwater.
-The town’s public information officer, Colleen Roberts, told CNN 150 more people were awaiting rescue.
+Authorities in New Bern, a town of about 30,000 people dating to the early 18th century, said more than 100 people had to be saved from floods and that the downtown area was underwater.
+Calls for help kept coming in as the wind picked up and the tide arrived, said city public information officer Colleen Roberts.

-Helping with rescues there were members of the so-called Cajun Navy, a group of Louisiana-based volunteers who became famous during last year’s Hurricane Harvey, locals said on Twitter.

-“WE ARE COMING TO GET YOU,” New Bern city officials said on Twitter.
-“You may need to move up to the second story, or to your attic, but WE ARE COMING TO GET YOU.”
+“These are folks who decided to stay and ride out the storm for whatever reason, despite having a mandatory evacuation,” she said.
+“These are folks who are maybe in one-story buildings and they’re seeing the floodwaters rise.”

 Video reports from several towns in the Carolinas showed emergency personnel wading through rippling thigh-high floodwaters in residential neighborhoods.